 * As an Amazon Associate we may earn from qualifying purchases.

-Collaboration tools that spare your inbox
+Collaboration tools that save your inbox

-Laura: In terms of tools I mean, of course, any collaboration tool that you have.
+In terms of tools I mean, of course, any collaboration tool that you have.
 Whether it's Slack or Microsoft Teams or anything else, I think it's it's one of those things that at the moment I couldn't do without because I'm a communicator.
 I like to share.
 But also I'm trying to move away from having my day managed by my inbox.

 And I think all of these additional tools give you that collaboration without having to have your inbox dictate what do you do first?

-Warwick: I'm a huge fan of those collaborative tools - have been for a long time.
+I'm a huge fan of those collaborative tools - have been for a long time.
 But I've recently been using Microsoft Teams for my coaching and training clients and it's amazing and it's so powerful.
 But Trello, Asana, lots of those things you can use to collaborate with clients - internal and external - and just save your inbox.

-Best advice for account managers?
+Best advice for key account managers?

-Laura: Only do what only you can do, because you are unique.
+Only do what only you can do, because you are unique.
 I think that's very important.
 It will save you a lot of hassle about, being overwhelmed and everything else.
 So that's been my motto for the past years.

-Warwick: Perfect advice and perfect way to end the conversation.
+Perfect advice and perfect way to end the conversation.
 So thank you so much for your time, Laura.
 So much generous advice, and we dug really deep into some of the challenges that business growth presents to account managers and to their leaders.
 So really, thank you so much for sharing all that wisdom.

 A couple of things that really stood out to me.
 I love the idea that to begin you have to start, and the power of those small improvements.